History of Myrtle Beach, South Carolina in Timeline

 1974: Myrtle Beach Jetport Renamed

-In 1974, Myrtle Beach International Airport was known as Myrtle Beach Jetport.
+In 1974, Myrtle Beach International Airport was formerly known as Myrtle Beach Jetport.

-In 1974, Myrtle Beach reformed into a council-manager government system under Mayor Bob Hirsch and city manager David Stradinger, moving away from a strong-mayor form of government.
+In 1974, the city of Myrtle Beach reformed into a council-manager government system under Mayor Bob Hirsch and city manager David Stradinger, moving away from a strong-mayor form of government.

-In 1976, commercial flights began at the Myrtle Beach airport, sharing the runway with the military base.
+Commercial flights began at Myrtle Beach airport in 1976, sharing the runway with the military base.

-On April 21, 1978, Grand Strand Medical Center opened, succeeding the former Ocean View Memorial Hospital.
+On April 21, 1978, Grand Strand Medical Center (GSMC) opened, succeeding the former Ocean View Memorial Hospital.
+GSMC is known for its programs in cardiology, heart surgery, and stroke treatment.

 1980: Black Bike Week Founded